Beautiful Thing is available to rent, buy and stream on All 4 now.

 Jamie: It’s my mum’s.
 The Body Shop.
 Peppermint foot lotion… soothes your feet… Lay down, and I’ll rub it into your back if you want.

 Premiering at the Bush Theatre in 1993, Beautiful Thing would set the template for a more positive representation of gay love.
 While at the same time challenging outdated ideas on the age of consent (21 for gay men in 1993).
 Beautiful Thing would also challenge the negative image of gay people born from years of discrimination and hate surrounding HIV and AIDS and Section 28.
-In Harvey’s world, being gay was part of who you were; your sexual orientation a celebration, not a curse.
-This was a story of two boys from a working-class background, both sensitive, both grounded and full of love—their budding romance wrapped in themes of community, belonging, joy and apprehension.
+In Harvey’s world, being gay was part of who you were, your sexual orientation, a celebration, not a curse.
+This was a story of two boys from a working-class background, both sensitive, grounded, and full of love—their budding romance wrapped in themes of community, belonging, joy, and apprehension.